BlueBrain/nexus-web/README.md

 ## Documentation

-### Studios
+### Studios Feature

+This feature allows data curators to display their data using customisable, persistent queries.
+Using custom plugins developed with javascript, data curators can format the presentation of the query results any way they like.

 You can create studios through the user interface.
-[Find out more about Studios here](./docs/studios/Studios.md).
+[Find out more about Studios here](./docs/studio/Studios.md).

 ### Nexus Plugins

+Plugins are customisable components used to display in a domain-specific way.
+You can develop your own plugins!
+Have a look at the [plugin development documentation](./docs/pluginDevelopment.md) to learn more.

 In development mode, you can copy/paste your plugins in the `/plugins` folder.
-If you want to develop your own plugins, have a look at the [plugin development documentation](./docs/pluginDevelopment.md).

 ## Getting involved